aloknsingh/ibm_r4ml_biganalytics/README.md

 ### 5. Run the notebooks

 First run the exploratory nodebook first.
 Once Complete, run the data processing notebook.

+> Note: Running the exploratory notebook first is a requirement.
+It loads libraries and packages that are required in the data processing notebook.

 When a notebook is executed, what is actually happening is that each code cell in the notebook is executed, in order, from top to bottom.